Our Team

 Producer

 Orson Abram (b.
 2002) is a composer, percussionist, improviser, filmmaker, and sound artist from Columbus, Ohio.
-They currently attend Oberlin Conservatory and College, where they study TIMARA (Technology in Music and Related Arts) and Cinema Studies under the instruction of Francis Wilson, Heather Mease, Rian Brown-Orso, Ross Karre, and Pat Day.
+They are a graduate of Oberlin Conservatory and College, where they studied TIMARA (Technology in Music and Related Arts) and Cinema Studies under the instruction of Francis Wilson, Heather Mease, Rian Brown-Orso, Ross Karre, and Pat Day.
 Their previous teachers include Christopher Poovey, Miles Friday, Hunter Brown, Eli Stine, Pablo Rieppi, Michael Rosen, Third Coast Percussion, Cameron Leach and Matthew Peyton Dixon.
 Orson's work deals with personal memory and the translation of this into universal memory in various multimedia forms of art, from video art, performance art, and installations to notated music and improvisation through alternative uses of media and everyday objects and instruments.
 In their free time, their hobbies include DJing, going on extensive nature walks, reading graphic novels, and watching any kind of movie.